-‘Bailey’s Day’ is named after Bailey, the son of Kerryn and Patrick Tessier, who died of a brain tumor in 2004 at just two and a half years old.
+‘Bailey’s Day’ is named after Bailey Tessier, who died of a brain tumour in 2004 at just two and a half years old.

-These very welcome funds are used by the Monash Medical Centre in Clayton to fund the employment of a clinical fellow at its Children’s Cancer Centre, meaning that children with cancer are now being treated every single day of the week.
-Bailey’s Day has also funded the training of 13 Oncologists and dramatically improved the quality of care protocol.
+These very welcome funds are used by the Monash Children’s Hospital to fund the provision of a clinical fellow each year at the Monash Children’s Cancer Centre, meaning that children with cancer are now being treated every single day of the week.
+Bailey’s Day has also funded the training of 17 Oncologists and dramatically improved the quality of care protocol.

-This year again we aim to donate a significant sum to the Monash Health Foundation to fund further research into brain tumor biology with your help.
+This year again we aim to donate a significant sum to the Monash Health Foundation to fund further research into brain tumour biology with your help.